Konthee/Konthee/README.md

 ##### EDUCATION
 - 🏫 Science major at	Hatyaiwittayalai School, 2007-2013
 - :man_student: Physics Bachelor’s Degree at Prince of Songkla University (2013-2017)
-- 🎓 Physics Master’s Degree at Prince of Songkla University (2017-2021)
+- 🎓Physics Master’s Degree at Prince of Songkla University (2017-2021)
-- 🎙 I speak Thai (Native), English 󠁧󠁢󠁥󠁮(Working proficiency)

 ### Skills and Tools